anasmasti/extra-pipe/README.md

 ## Contribution

-If you'd like to contribute to the extra-pipes library, feel free to open issues or submit pull requests on the GitHub repository.
+If you'd like to contribute to the extra-pipe library, feel free to open issues or submit pull requests on the GitHub repository.
 We welcome any suggestions, bug reports, or enhancements.

 ### License

 This library is released under the MIT License.

-We hope you find the extra-pipes library helpful for enhancing your Angular applications.
+We hope you find the extra-pipe library helpful for enhancing your Angular applications.
 If you have any questions or need assistance, don't hesitate to reach out to our community or the library's maintainers.
 Happy coding!